What We Offer - please scroll down the page for more information.

 We organise a variety of club activities, obviously centring around the use and enjoyment of our MGs.
 Our members have cars representing most periods of MG production from T-types, MGAs, MGBs through to the last MG Rover models, the modern MGF and MG TF.
 One of our members has a turbo-charged MGB GT, an interesting modification which he carried out himself many years ago; another, who is the proud owner of a very smart MGC GT (see below), started his business career in 1967 as a Student Apprentice at Jaguar Cars' Browns Lane factory in Coventry.

 New members to the Club are always welcome.
 Why not join us?
 It would be great to see you!

-Our regular newsletter, Highland Motoring, is e-mailed out to members on a monthly basis throughout most of the year.
+Our Year Book, Highland Motoring, is e-mailed out to members towards the end of each year.